Jesnn123/vibe/SPECIFICATION.md

 ### Unicode Support

 - Files must be valid UTF-8
-- Unicode characters can appear directly in quoted strings
+- Unicode characters can appear directly in quoted strings and comments only
 - `\uXXXX` escape sequences support Basic Multilingual Plane
 - No support for surrogate pairs or `\UXXXXXXXX` sequences
-- Identifiers and unquoted strings are ASCII-only for simplicity
+- **Identifiers and unquoted strings are strictly ASCII-only** for simplicity and performance

 **Examples**:
 ```